The algorithm follows that described by Koch et al. (1983), except

 seq()

 spanning the data range.
-These values xgl
+These valuesxgl

-are only
+are only examined ifxg

-are not supplied.
+are not supplied.- xr, yr

 optional values defining the x and y radii of the weighting ellipse.
 If not supplied, these are calculated as the span of x and y over the square root of the number of data.

 grid-focussing parameter.
-At each successive iteration, xr
+At each successive iteration,

-are reduced by a factor of sqrt(gamma)
+are reduced by a factor ofsqrt(gamma)

 number of iterations.
-Set this to 1 to perform just
+Set this to 1 to perform just one iteration, using the radii as described at

-to be used as a criterion for blanking out the gridded value (using
+a number between 0 and 1, indicating the quantile of data weight to be used as a criterion for blanking out the gridded value (using

 NA

 ).
-If 0, the whole zg
+If 0, the wholezg

-on the grid where the data weight is less than the trim
+grid is returned.
+If >0, any spots on the grid where the data weight is less than thetrim

-are set to NA
+are set toNA

 .
-See examples.
+See examples.- pregrid

 an indication of whether to pre-grid the data.
 If